-Financial Principles Learned and Incorporated over a Lifetime
+Financial principles learned and incorporated over a lifetime

 The Bible is overflowing with financial wisdom, particularly the Book of Proverbs.
 Solomon, its author, was the wealthiest man of his time and had exceptional wisdom to go along with his financial prowess.
-Over time, I’ve been able to locate each verse connected to the use of money or containing a financial principle and highlighted it in my Bible.
+Over time, I’ve been able to locate each verse connected to the use of money or containing a financial principle and have highlighted it in my Bible.
 Then I’ve attempted to incorporate those principles into both my beliefs and my daily life.

-There are no guarantees for prosperity in this life; however, there are biblical principles of wisdom that can help us avoid certain financial disaster.
+There are no guarantees for prosperity in this life.
+However, there are biblical principles of wisdom that can help us avoid certain financial disaster.
 While not all-inclusive, I hope these principles will be as beneficial to you as they have been to me.
 However, this discussion also comes with a warning to avoid legalistic decision-making.
 We must always allow for grace to penetrate every situation; if we’re going to err, we should do so on the side of blessing others rather than withholding from them.

-The foundation underlying all of the principles discussed herein is generosity, because generosity is an issue of the heart.
+The foundation underlying all of these principles is generosity, because generosity is an issue of the heart.
 At first, perhaps, it is a test of stewardship, but as we give and continually discover returns in various ways, giving becomes a lifestyle.
 Generosity is a sign of maturity in a believer’s life.
 It is also highly subjective: Jesus noticed a widow placing two small copper coins in the collections and deemed her generous (see Luke 21:1-4).
 It seems generosity is based more on what we have left rather than what we actually give (see Mark 12:43-44).

 100% His, 0% Mine